GOVERNMENT & EDUCATION

 Total Cost Avoidance:

 By utilizing the DuPont QC127T, the sheriff’s office will be able to minimize costly hospital bills and officer down-time by reducing the chance of infection from bites and injuries during prisoner transport.
-Average hospital visit for something like this was estimated at $5,000 based on information provided by the sheriff’s office.
+An average hospital visit for an instance such as a bite was estimated at $5,000 based on information provided by the sheriff’s office.
 Total cost avoidance estimated at $50,000 based on 10 employees/$5,000 each.